julienetie/hyper-active/README.md

 ```

 ### parentElements List
-TBA: A list of default parent elements (Either document or window)
+TBA: A list of events, their default parent elements (Either document or window) and their propagation defaults

 MIT 2018 © Julien Etienne